Peripheral Vascular Disease

 Due to the loss of blood supply, often the patients can be hospitalized due to infection or other ulcer-related complications.
 In the rarest form, the decreased circulation can lead to open wounds, ulcers, gangrene, or different infections to the extremities.

 Diabetic patients with foot ulceration have an excess mortality rate when compared with diabetic counterparts without foot complications and the general population.
 It can also progress into gangrene hence requiring immediate medical attention.
+Avail diabetic foot treatment in Navi Mumbai by simply looking for the best vascular surgeon near me.

-Foot Gangrene is caused by a critically lacking blood supply (e.g., peripheral vascular disease) or infection.
+Foot Gangrene is caused by a critical lacking blood supply (e.g., peripheral vascular disease) or infection.
 It is commonly associated with diabetes and long-term tobacco smoking.
 Symptoms of Foot Gangrene include dry and itchy skin, bleeding beneath the skin, numbness or swelling, throbbing pain and pus-filled lesion.

-If there is the sudden development of a cold, painful, pale limb with weak or no pulses, it is considered as a medical emergency.
+If there is the sudden development of a cold, painful, pale limb with weak or no pulses, it is considered a medical emergency.
 The patient will require treatment as soon as possible in order to avoid severe complications and amputation.

 Places We Operate From